Stock Sitcom Grand Finale

 - Moesha also had the "door close" ending with the closing of The Den.

 - Mystery Science Theater 3000 uses this, but not as the final shot.
 In Danger: Diabolik, the great experiment is finally and definitively ending, so Pearl, Observer, and Bobo pack their belongings, line up new careers, and prepare to go their separate ways.
-In the final host segment, they're hugging and singing together in the now-vacant Castle Forrester; Pearl turns to the camera and says "Move on, Mike.
+In the final host segment, in a reference to the aforementioned Mary Tyler Moore finale, they're hugging and singing "It's A Long Way to Tipperary" in the now-vacant Castle Forrester; Pearl turns to the camera and says "Move on, Mike.
 We have," before disconnecting it.
-However, the episode then returns to Mike and the robots, and ends with a Time Skip to show Where Are They Now.
+However, the episode then returns to Mike and the robots, and ends with a Time Skip to show Where Are They Now and Book Ends, watching the first experiment on the show, The Crawling Eye.

 - The Nanny has Fran looking at the make-up case she carried in the first episode with a montage of clips from the series before making the slow exit.
 Then she comes back in and opens the bathroom door to get Yetta.